Bridge Financing: Everything You Need To Know

 - Avoid Valuing the Company – Convertible notes value the company later.
-This is because they convert into equity at the next round of funding at a discount to per-share price investors pay in the next round.
+This is because they convert into equity at the next round of funding at a discount to the per-share price investors pay in the next round.
 This means that a company can value its stock at a later date after receiving bridge financing.

 Bridge financing can, and has, been used at each of the funding rounds that a startup would ordinarily go through.
 These are as follows.

-- Seed Funding – Typically known as the 'friends and family' round because it's usually people known to the business owner who provide the initial investment.
+- Seed Funding – Typically known as the 'friends and family' round because it's usually people known to the business owner who provides the initial investment.
 But, Seed funding can also come from someone not known to the founder called an 'Angel Investor'.
-Seed Capital is often given in exchange for a percentage of the equity of the business, usually 20 percent or less, with funds raised usually between $250,000 and $2,000,000.
+Seed Capital is often given in exchange for a percentage of the equity of the business, usually, 20 percent or less, with funds raised usually between $250,000 and $2,000,000.

 - Round A Funding – This is the stage that venture capital firms usually get involved.
 It is when startups have a strong idea about their business and product and may have even launched it commercially.
-The Round A funding is typically used to establish a product in the market and take the business to the next level, or to make up the shortfall of the startup not yet being profitable.
+The Round A funding is typically used to establish a product in the market and take the business to the next level or to make up the shortfall of the startup not yet being profitable.
 Funds raised usually fall between $2 and $15 million.

-- Round B Funding – The startup has established itself but needs to expand, either with staff growth, new markets or acquisitions
+- Round B Funding – The startup has established itself but needs to expand, either with staff growth, new markets, or acquisitions

 - Debt Funding – When a startup is fully established it can raise money through a loan or debt that it will pay back, such as venture debt, or lines of credit from a bank.